 Hair loss, also known as alopecia, has a variety of causes, many of which can be successfully treated by a dermatologist.
 The two primary types of hair loss are non-inflammatory, in which the scalp in asymptomatic and minimal skin changes are noted on the surface, and inflammatory, in which the scalp is often red, itchy, tender, or scaling.

 Non-inflammatory alopecia is the most common type with hereditary hair loss, also known as androgenetic alopecia or pattern baldness, making up most cases.
 As many as 80 million people in the US are affected by this type of hair loss.
 The other common type of non-inflammatory hair loss is called telogen effluvium.
 This is a diffuse shedding of hair that usually takes place after an intense stress on the body.
-Triggers for telogen effluvium include emotional stress, illness, medications, surgery, childbirth, and weight loss.
+Triggers for telogen effluvium include emotional stress, illness, medications, surgery, childbirth, weight loss, and previous COVID infection.

 Many types of hair loss can be successfully treated by a dermatologist.
 Depending on the type of hair loss, their are a variety of treatments including topical solutions, oral pills, injections of steroids, and hair transplantation.
 The sooner alopecia can be properly diagnosed and treated, the better the outcomes.